CodeVA-Curriculum/index/README.md

 Elements can be *parents*, *childs*, *groups*, and *members.
 Parent-child relationships related to inheritance, while members appear on groups' pages (but do not pass attributes through chains of inheritance).

+Parents are ordered from most direct to least.

 ### Hiding an Element

 To exclude an element from the site, prepend the filename with a `.`.
 Files named `.meta.md` will still pass attributes to elements seeking inherited values.